Pursuant to the Federal Advisory Committee Act, the Department of Health and Human Services (HHS) announces the following advisory committee program.

-Status: Open.
-There will be a public comment period during the final 15 minutes of the first day of the meeting.
+There will be an opportunity for public comment at the end of the second day of the meeting.

-The times and topic for this meeting are subject to change.
-Participation in the visioning session will be by invitation in order to maximize effectiveness.
-Members of the public are welcome to submit comments and suggestions through August 20, 2019, to firstname.lastname@example.org.
+The times and topics for this meeting are subject to change.
 Please refer to the posted agenda at www.ncvhs.hhs.gov for updates.

 Contact Persons for More Information: Substantive program information may be obtained from Rebecca Hines, MHS, Executive Secretary, NCVHS, National Center for Health Statistics, Centers for Disease Control and Prevention, 3311 Toledo Road, Hyattsville, Maryland 20782, telephone (301) 458-4715.
-To obtain information pertaining to meeting content, contact Geanelle G. Herring, MSW, (410) 786-4466; Centers for Medicare & Medicaid Services, Office of Information Technology, Division of National Standards, 7500 Security Boulevard, Baltimore, Maryland, 21244 and/or Lorraine Doo, MSWA, MPH, (410) 786-6597.
-Summaries of past meetings and a roster of Committee members are available on the NCVHS website: www.ncvhs.hhs.gov where further information, including an agenda and instructions to access the live audio broadcast of the meeting, will also be posted.
+Summaries of meetings and a roster of Committee members are available on the NCVHS website: www.ncvhs.hhs.gov, where further information including a meeting agenda and instructions to access the live broadcast of the meeting will be posted.

 Should you require reasonable accommodation, please contact the CDC Office of Equal Employment Opportunity on (770) 488-3210 as soon as possible.